 - Demolition from home repairs (more specifics below)

 Do-it-yourself home improvement projects are a great way for Knox County residents to save money while improving their home’s value.
-While working on a home project, Knox County Solid Waste offers eight convenient locations to dispose of your do-it-yourself demolition waste.
+Knox County Solid Waste offers eight convenient locations to dispose of bulky do-it-yourself demolition waste.

 - Maximum daily load limit of one (1) 5’ x 8’ pickup truck or equivalent trailer load per day.

 - Sheetrock, drywall, plaster and porcelain toilets/sinks are ALLOWED as long as they are not over the maximum daily load limit above.

 - Treated wood, railroad ties, shingles, block, brick, dirt and gravel are NOT accepted (these items will need to be taken directly to a landfill).

 The permit on file with the Tennessee Department of Environment and Conservation (TDEC) strictly prohibits Knox County Solid Waste Convenience Centers from accepting any amount of commercial waste generated by contractors or anyone being paid to perform work or remove waste.

 The City of Knoxville Transfer Station may accept overflow material for a small charge .
 They can be contacted directly at 865-215-6700 for more information on hours of operation, fees and restrictions.